KW0114/Credit_Risk_Analysis/README.md

 SMOTEENN is a two step process:
 1. First, use the SMOTE method to oversample the data
 2. Then, clean the resulting data.
-If the two nearest neighbors of a data point beling to different classes, drop that data point.
+If the two nearest neighbors of a data point belong to different classes, drop that data point.

 The accuracy score of the logictic regression model using this resampling method was 62%: